Contact us for a dry garden design

 With climate changes in gardens too, water becomes scarce and expensive.

 However, it is possible to establish drought-resistant parks and gardens in environments where a future water shortage can already be foreseen.

-A dry garden design can take into account the force of climate change, acclimating plants and trees that will be beneficial tomorrow…
+A dry garden design can take into account climate change, and to acclimate plants and trees that will be beneficial tomorrow…

-We can also take pleasure in decking out more northerly gardens in the lush vegetation, rich colours and fragrance of the Mediterranean!
+We can also take pleasure in rearranging northerly gardens with the the lush vegetation, rich colours and fragrance of the Mediterranean!

-For more than a century of acclimatization and studies, INRA has already identified non-invasive, non-allergenic plants that are adapted to urban conditions!
+For more than a century of acclimatisation and studies, INRA has already identified non-invasive, non-allergenic plants that are adapted to urban conditions!

 The rich biodiversity of the Mediterranean offers a broad palette of textures and plant varieties full of vitality.

 After more than 20 years in the French Riviera, we are very familiar with the Mediterranean region.
-We draw on its rich horticultural legacy to assist in the design of dry gardens.
+We rely on its rich horticultural heritage to assist you in the design of dry gardens.

-The Mediterranean climate is characterised by very dry periods, with a total absence of precipitation for several months of the year, alternating with periods of intense rainfall and severe thunderstorms in summer.
+The Mediterranean climate is characterised by very dry periods, with a total absence of rain for several months of the year.
+These alternate with periods of intense rainfall and severe thunderstorms in summer.

 The Mediterranean foliage is always green in winter!